 Ending Homelessness in Boston

-Housing First is ending homelessness by providing people who’ve struggled for years on the streets and in shelter with safe, dignified housing and connecting them with the supports they need to rebuild their lives.
+Housing First is ending homelessness by providing people who’ve struggled for years on the streets and in shelters with safe, dignified housing and connecting them with the supports they need to rebuild their lives.

 People experiencing homelessness have myriad vulnerabilities.
 They suffer from complex health and mental health disabilities that are essentially impossible to address amidst the chaos of homelessness.
 They are also often victims of crime, their safety constantly at risk.